railstack/go-on-rails/README.md

 * the generated Golang codes includes the association between models, basic relations like has_many, has_one, belongs_to have been supported
 * so some association functions is available
 * and the :dependent action is triggered when destroying some related model
-* but the :through keyword not supported yet
 * databases specific functions between mysql, postgres are not covered yet
 * model callbacks is not available
+* sql.NullType not supported yet

 Really a lot...